Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Mapping the Scheduler Design Space

 Under the \emph{user-friendly} fee division mechanism, users pay for exactly what they use, thus eliminating user risk entirely.
 That is if the contingent transaction under-executes, then the user pays a fee that a transaction expecting this execution would have paid.
 Formally, the paid fee equals the user-ideal fee: $\paidfee = \uifee$.
 This implies that the scheduler absorbs all uncertainty associated with contingent execution, leading to

-Intuitively, this corresponds to a fully user-oriented design: the user only pays for the part of the transaction that actually executes.
-The scheduler, on the other hand, bears the full downside of under-execution, as its realized revenue is minimized whenever a transaction under-executes.
+Intuitively, this is a user-oriented design: one only pays for the part of the transaction that actually executes.
+But, the scheduler bears all risk, as its realized revenue decreases whenever transactions under-execute.

 Using our formal notations, if the transaction executes completely, then $\uifee = \attainablefee$, and the scheduler receives the maximum possible fee.
 When a transaction under-executes, however, $\uifee$ may decrease to the baseline fee $\basefee$.
 Such a design is commonly seen in Ethereum-esque fee mechanisms, where parallelism is not a factor.